 Gross National Product (GNP)

-Gross National Product (GNP) is the total value of all goods and services produced by a country's residents and businesses, no matter where they are located.
+Gross National Product (GNP) refers to the total market value of all final goods and services produced by a country's economy within a specified period, typically a year.

 3 min